allegro/node-worker-nodes/Readme.md

 ## License

-Copyright 2016 Grupa Allegro Sp. z o.o.
+Copyright Allegro Sp. z o.o.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.